BranniganLab/nougat/README.md

 ```

 ### Explore your results!
-All results are available as heatmaps saved as 700 DPI pdf files.
-To change the scale, adjust the max and min values in nougat_plot_config.txt.
+All results are available as heatmaps saved as pdf files.

 You can also load the [system name].avgheight.pdb file into VMD to explore the average surfaces in 3d.